Bhryee/Point-and-Learn/README.md

 ![logo_PL](https://github.com/user-attachments/assets/c9d33fdc-df78-4fa1-a694-c05c61b13f2f)

 # Product Description
-An interactive application that allows the user to learn the foreign language equivalents of objects by introducing them through the camera.</br></br>
-Point and Learn is an interactive mobile application designed to make language learning intuitive and fun.
-By simply pointing the device’s camera at everyday objects, users can instantly discover their names in a foreign language.
-The app not only displays the translated word but also offers pronunciation support, example sentences, and the ability to save favorite words.
-With features like offline mode, daily word reminders, and gamified quizzes, Point and Learn helps learners of all ages build vocabulary in a natural, engaging way—right from their surroundings.
+Point&Learn is an interactive mobile application that helps users learn English language vocabulary naturally by using the device’s camera.
+By simply pointing at everyday objects, users instantly see the names of those objects in a target language, along with pronunciation and example sentences.
+Designed for learners of all ages, Point&Learn makes language learning easy, engaging, and connected to the real world.

 <details open>
 <summary><h1>Product Features</h1></summary>